Instructor: |

 Above all - Respect the learning environment of others.

-Once you arrive, stay in the class room until the class is over - going in and out is not acceptable.
+Once you arrive, stay in the class room until the class is over -

 Read chapters as recommended by your instructor